Pick up these items for your next trip, and every single one thereafter.

 Nomatic Packing Cubes

 I used to be a firm believer in the military rolling method, but after being put onto these packing cubes, I changed my tune.
 Now I use a combo of the roll plus the sleek black cubes, which come in various sizes to fit your luggage.
-The zippered compression system can save up to 50% space, allowing you to pack more than you think is possible, or save room for items picked up along the way.
+The zippered compression system can save up to 50% of space, allowing you to pack more than you think is possible, and to save room for items picked up along the way.

-Nomatic Packing Cubes 3-pack, $79
+Nomatic Packing Cubes 3-Pack, $79

 Courtesy of Forah